FFL staff worked with two assisted living facilities to promote upgrading their old fixtures and using better irrigation practices; water bills.

 “We were spending almost $40,000 a year,” said Sharon Wilson, property manager for the complex that includes eight residential buildings with 449 condos.
 “Because we border a sensitive area and reclaimed water is not available to us, we knew we had to look at other solutions.”

-Linda Hildenbrand, one of the landscape committee members, contacted Heitzmann, who met with the landscape committee and property manager before attending a board meeting.
+Linda Hildenbrand, one of the landscape committee members, contacted Doris Heitzmann, who met with the landscape committee and property manager before attending a board meeting.
 She suggested the association make over the entrance and some of the common areas by transforming them into Florida-friendly landscapes.
 She also suggested they install micro-irrigation in the areas and apply for grants to help pay for the project.

 The association secured a grant for $8,887 from the city to expand the planting areas in the front of the complex.
 Al Blalock, landscape committee chair, took the lead on the project by teaching volunteers and the maintenance workers how to retrofit the irrigation system with micro-irrigation.